Detection Engineering Experience

 • The technical base for the security work that followed.

 Seven years in systems and network engineering across retail, OT, and finance built the infrastructure knowledge that makes detection engineering possible.
-Understanding how Active Directory authentication works at a protocol level, how traffic flows across network segments, how Windows services interact with the registry — this is what lets a detection engineer write rules specific enough to catch real threats without generating false positives.
+Understanding how Active Directory authentication works at a protocol level, how traffic flows across network segments, how Windows services interact with the registry: that foundation is what lets a detection engineer write rules specific enough to catch real threats without generating false positives.
 Most detection engineers come from one of two directions: security operations (strong threat knowledge, weaker infrastructure) or infrastructure (strong systems, weaker threat modeling).
-The systems and network background is the differentiator in detection work that requires understanding exactly what normal looks like before defining what anomalous means.
+That background is what made the security work possible.
+You can't define anomalous until you know exactly what normal looks like.

 Credentials